linitio/openstack-amazon-linux-2-image/README.md

 ### How to use this image

-1. Set your OpenStack environement variables
+1. Set your OpenStack environment variables
 2. Download the latest image from release page
 3. Upload image to your OpenStack environment
    ```sh